djfdyuruiry/cnc-new-construction-options-fix/README.md

 ## Why and How

-I originally published a mod for the C&C Remastered Collection when it was released on steam: [[TD] 🛠 NCO 🛠 (RULES.INI 📃 & Lua Scripting ⚙)](https://steamcommunity.com/sharedfiles/filedetails/?id=2147631402)
+I made a mod for the C&C Remastered Collection when it was released on Steam: [[TD] 🛠 NCO 🛠 (RULES.INI 📃 & Lua Scripting ⚙)](https://steamcommunity.com/sharedfiles/filedetails/?id=2147631402)

-How it changed Tiberian Dawn:
+It changed Tiberian Dawn in the following ways:

 - A great level of control over the game engine
 - Brought `RULES.INI` for Tiberian Dawn up to the standard of Red Alert